BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 ## SEIZE GROUND

-*As two companies become locked in a battle of wits and cunning, it becomes apparent that victory can only be seized by claiming key areas of the battlefield.
-As both leaders rally their followers, a fight for control of the battlefield is about to begin.*

 **STARTING POSITIONS**

 Both players roll a D6, with the highest scoring player choosing their table edge.
 Players will need five Objective markers.
 One is placed in the centre of the board.
 Players then alternate placing the remaining objectives, starting with the player who chose their table edge.
 No objective can be placed within 8" of the edge of the battlefield, or within 12" of another.